 There remains at least some possibility that the President will direct the agencies to use an exception to “notice and comment” rulemaking, called the “good cause” exception, which would make any changes go into effect upon publication.
 Since such “interim” rules do not require public participation, they could take effect as early as late July.
 It is not yet clear whether the Administration will want to invoke the “good cause” exception, as it would make the interim rules susceptible to legal challenge.
 It could even cause a federal judge to issue a national injunction which would halt the rules from becoming effective.

 The President justified his new travel ban for on the basis that nonimmigrants are detrimental to the U.S. economy.
 The data on unemployment in the occupations in which H-1B workers, STEM OPT F-1 holders, L-1 nonimmigrants and H-2B essential workers are employed simply does not support the President’s position.
 In this regard, we strongly encourage you to consider joining as a plaintiff in litigation to challenge these restrictions in court.

 We encourage representatives of companies, hospitals, universities and research institution to join Klasko Immigration Law Partners for a webinar on these topics on Wednesday, June 24 at 1:00 pm.
 To register for this webinar, please click here.

-Should you feel you need more detailed counseling on how these changes affect your business operations, or if you are an individual seeking guidance on your pending or future immigration case, please know that a Klasko attorney remains available to answer any questions that you have.
+Should you feel you need more detailed counseling on how this proclamation affect your business operations, or if you are an individual seeking guidance on your pending or future immigration case, please know that a Klasko attorney remains available to answer any questions that you have.